markupgo/markupgo-node/README.md

 - **ImageConversion**
   - Provides methods to generate images from templates, URLs, or HTML strings.
 - **PdfConversion**
   - Provides methods to generate PDFs from templates, URLs, or HTML strings.
+- **OfficeConversion**
+  - Provides methods to convert over 130 document formats to PDF, including `.docx`, `.xlsx`, `.pptx`, and more.
+It supports merging multiple files into a single PDF.

 ## Response Types